yousefelassal/quote-cron/README.md

 > Marriage: A friendship recognized by the police.

 > Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.

+> Our greatness lies not so much in being able to remake the world as being able to remake ourselves.